- About the Ironwolf 14TB NAS HDD...

 Ironwolf NAS HDDs have 1 million MTBF and 180TB/ year multi-user optimization.
 It provides a three-year warranty and does not pre-include its data rescue plans.

-This Ironwolf and the Barracuda Pro 14TB use an aluminium chassis which are sealed tight to keep the helium inside.
+This Ironwolf and the Barracuda Pro 14TB use an aluminium chassis that is sealed tight to keep the helium inside.
 Helium helps to reduce resistance between the platters during operation and therefore better performance as its spindle’s rotational speeds are more effective against friction.

 Many of such users are prosumers who store a lot of content for entertainment and professional reasons.
 The main on-paper specification shows the Seagate Ironwolf having 7200 RPM speeds, unlike WD Red which is in 5,400 RPM.
 While both companies can match capacity storage in mechanical drives, Seagate managed to get the upper hand.